davidolufemi/EKS-automated-pipeline/README.md

   --create-namespace
 ```

 - Helm attempted the upgrade and failed because it couldn’t pull the image.
 With `--atomic` enabled, Helm automatically rolled back to the previous version.
+It failed after 5 minutes which is the default timer.

 **Error Screenshot:**